natashaogelii/business-intelligence-projects/README.md

 # Business Intelligence Projects Portfolio

-A collection of my Business Intelligence projects built in Python.
+A collection of my Business Intelligence projects built in Python, submitted for classwork.
 I'll update this as I add more.

 ### 1. K-Means Clustering for Customer Segmentation
 - Used K-Means to group customers based on purchasing behavior.